channvvuthy/technovage/README.md

     ```sh
     composer install
     ```

-3. Connect to mysql server:
+3. Connect to the MySQL server:
-    ```sh
-    Please make sure you have already installed mysql server and database has been created and then update your .Env file
+    - Ensure you have already installed the MySQL server and created the database.
-    ```
+    - Update your `.env` file with the appropriate database credentials.

 4. Run database migrations:
     ```sh
     php artisan migrate
     ```

-5. Run seeder:
+5. Run database seeders:
     ```sh
     php artisan db:seed
     ```